 Being dry farmed, our vines are able to find moisture and nutrients stored deep in the soil, growing healthier and more in balance and attuned to the land and climate, and excelling in numerous adverse weather conditions.
 This sustainable farming method also offers each of Emeritus wines unique profiles even more expressive of terroir.

 The Pinot being produced by this dry farmed, sustainable estate vineyards is one of the most authentic representations of old world wines this side of the Atlantic.

 —Sarah Stierch, The North Bay Voyager (March 2019)

 While many industrial agricultural practices—from deforestation and burning to excessive use of synthetic fertilizers—harm the environment, here at Emeritus we take a more homegrown approach.

-Wildflower seeds are scattered between vineyard rows as a beneficial insectary—aka a more appealing habitat for local insects than our Pinot vines.
+We choose to till only every other row, and scatter wildflower seeds between vineyard rows as a beneficial insectary—aka a more appealing habitat for local insects than our Pinot vines.
 This helps keep the vines healthy naturally and whole.
 The insect population also draws the attention of local lizards, which in turn make great snacks for feathered visitors from the nearby Laguna de Santa Rosa, an important migratory stop for thousands of birds.

 At Pinot Hill, we’ve removed invasive Eucalyptus and planted new trees to provide local birds with more nesting opportunities.
 We also help to build habitats along the creek where quails can hide from predators, and leave wildlife corridors so wild turkeys, deer, raccoons, etc., can continue their natural migration patterns.